robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

        Log   this message is logged

-These tags also influence continue-on-failure in FOR and WHILE loops and within IF/ELSE branches.
+These tags also influence continue-on-failure in FOR and WHILE loops (support in WHILE loops was added in RobotFramework 5.1) and within IF/ELSE branches.
 The below test case will execute the test 10 times, no matter if the "Perform some test" keyword failed or not.